What should you innovate? Why should you innovate? How should you innovate?

 Design thinking is no longer enough to give brands the innovation edge.

 Using different research and analysis techniques, we develop an understanding of your consumers, your industry, and your unique challenges before we focus your innovation efforts.

-Good strategy doesn’t depend on the quantity of knowledge, information, and data available to you – it depends on your contextual understanding of that information.
+Good strategy doesn’t depend on the quantity of available knowledge, information, and data — it depends on a contextual understanding of that information.
 Primary and secondary research data will always serve up unique perspectives and insights.
 What’s key is the know-how to choose the most relevant tools to connect the dots between those data points.

 We start with understanding people.
 Qualitative research reveals what’s preventing users from having the ideal product experience.
 Data about customer actions, motivations, emotions, and uncertainties help frame meaningful problems.
 This points to new product concepts that will address the unmet user needs that are most important to your target markets.

 At every phase in the design and innovation strategy process, our team skillfully and efficiently employs both design thinking and business analysis tools to turn ambiguity into an actionable plan.

 Insights drawn from qualitative research are validated against business metrics.
 Using quantitative research methods, we’ll gauge the receptivity and adoption of a new product concept, determine customers’ willingness to pay for a new concept, and forecast short and long-term market size.

 The dynamic interplay of people, technology, and business represented by this mix of research techniques provides the most reliable foundation for successful innovation.

 Unlike many firms providing design and innovation strategy services, Bresslergroup has the team in place — skilled research, award-winning digital and physical design and user experience design, a world-class team of mechanical and electrical engineers — to follow through on recommended strategies.
 Our clients receive actionable recommendations alongside strategic roadmaps.